 For all industries

 In the past, the scope of Apprenticeships was quite restricted to certain industries.
 Today, there are apprenticeships available for all sectors, with some being applicable cross-sector.
 For example, our Chartered Management Degree Apprenticeship can be studied by people in any industry.
-Sector-specific examples include our Embedded Electronic Systems Design and Development Engineer Apprenticeship and Senior Housing/Property Management Apprenticeship– and many more.
+Sector-specific examples include our Embedded Electronic Systems Design and Development Engineer Apprenticeship and Chartered Town Planner Apprenticeship– and many more.

 Relevant to today's workplace